The Maelstrom Chronicles

 “Jee, Twilight,” Applejack said.
 “I thought you were just spoutin’ a lot of whooy, but I recon we really do represent the elements of friendship.”

 “In deed you do,” the voice of a mature woman spoke.
 The sun rose above the horizon.
 An orb of light drifted down from the sun into the chamber.
 From the ray of light, a white alicorn mare emerged with a flowing mane and tail in a ribbon of blue, green, purple, and pink.
 A gold crown rested on her head and a gold necklace sat around her neck.
 She was twice as big as any of the girls.
 Her purple eyes shone with gentleness and wisdom.
 The girls bowed their heads leaving their flanks in the air.
-I placed my right hoof over my heart and gave a slight bow in respect.
+Rider bowed his head deeply hoping he wouldn’t be noticed.

 “Princess Celestia,” Twilight said in admiration walking up to the large mare.

 “Twilight Sparkle, my faithful student,” the princess greeted.
-“I knew you could do it.”
+“I knew you could it.”

 “But you told me it was all an old pony tale,” Twilight questioned.